-Exclusion & Avoidance is about not investing in companies involved in controversial activities or conduct, including certain principal adverse indicators.
-Companies involved in the production of controversial weapons and tobacco are excluded from the investment universe.
-Controversial weapons are defined as anti-personnel mines, cluster ammunition, chemical weapons, biological weapons and nuclear weapons.
+Exclusion & Avoidance is about not investing in companies or countries involved in controversial activities or conduct, including certain principal adverse indicators.
+Companies involved in the production of controversial weapons and tobacco are excluded from the investment universe of the financial product.
+Controversial weapons are defined as antipersonnel mines, cluster ammunition, chemical weapons, biological weapons and nuclear weapons.
 Companies that structurally violate international principles and conventions, such as the UNGC, the UNGP, UNPRI and the OECD Guidelines for Multinational Enterprises, and show no willingness to improve, will be excluded as well.